The Top 5 North Africa and Middle East Resort Hotels

 This year's World's Best Awards survey was open for voting January 11 through May 10, 2021, as destinations around the world were lifting COVID-19 restrictions.
 Survey rules have always allowed readers to reflect on their travel experiences over a three-year period.
 We hope that this year's honorees will inspire your own travels as you get back out into the world.

 Deserts.
 Date palms.
 Mountains both brush-covered and snow-capped.
 White-sand beaches facing aquamarine seas.
 The countries of the Middle East and North Africa are home to some of the world's most striking landscapes — and the best resorts, according to T+L readers, offer plenty of nature, adventure, and seclusion.

 Every year for our World's Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
 Hotels were rated on their facilities, location, service, food, and overall value.
-Hotels were classified as City or Resort based on their locations and amenities.
+Properties were classified as city or resort based on their locations and amenities.

 It comes as no surprise that the emirate of Dubai, well known as a destination for leisure (and a little bit of excess), claims two of this year's top properties — though the experience at these hotels couldn't be more different.
 At No. 2 Al Maha, a Luxury Collection property in the Dubai Desert Conservation Reserve, the 42 suites look out over red dunes and the occasional passing oryx.
 Fifty miles away, the iconic Atlantis, the Palm, towers over the crystalline Arabian Gulf.
 Many visitors go to the property, which snagged this year's No. 5 spot, for its family-friendly waterpark and expansive aquarium, but one respondent said, "My wife and I were more amazed at the view."